Samable07/Roundy/README.md

 ## English
 ***I'M NOT GOOD AT ENGLISH.So `README.md` may have many *Grammatical problem*.I fell SORRY to this!***
 `Roundy` is a kind of fonts which is made by myself.
 It provides 26 English letters and some punctuations.
-It also supports a small number of Chinese characters.
+It also supports a small number of Chinese characters, Janpanese characters, Russian characters and others.

+If you have any suggestions or just want to report issues, you can tell me in my [Github](https://github.com/Samable07/Roundy/issues) or [Bilibili](https://space.bilibili.com/662448670).
+Thanks for your support!

 ### How to use?
 - Download files `Roundy.ttf` for your computer and then install it.